Nicsena/api/README.md

 - `/spotify/played` - Get recently played song from Spotify.
 - `/spotify/playing` - Get current song that is being played from Spotify.
 - `/dashboard` - Web Dashboard.
 This requires authorization and only can be used by Nicsena.
+- `/tailscale/version` - Returns current version for tailscale.
+I will have to update this manually each time that a new version gets released.

 **Testing Endpoints:**
 These endpoints work only when the environment variable `NODE_ENV` is set to `development`.